Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: Antitriplet Bottom Baryon Decay into a Baryon and a Meson

 The TDA amplitudes are shown in Fig.~\ref{fig:Feynman_Lambdab_T10} with the parametrization:

 We find relations between the two sets of amplitudes as:

 The expanded amplitudes for individual decay modes can be found in Tab.~\ref{tab:Lambdab_B10P}.

 A few remarks are given in order. \begin{itemize} \item As the two light quarks in the initial state are antisymmetric in the flavor space while they are symmetric in the final state.
-An overlap of wave functions vanishes~\cite{Mannel:2011xg}, unless hard scattering interactions occur~\cite{Wang:2011uv}.
+An overlap of wave functions of the initial and final baryons is zero~\cite{Mannel:2011xg}, which lead to vanishing decay amplitudes unless hard scattering interactions occur~\cite{Wang:2011uv}.
 In other words, there is no ``factorizable" contribution in the transition.
 In addition, all diagrams in Fig.~\ref{fig:Feynman_Lambdab_T10} are suppressed by powers of $1/N_c$ compared to the $T_b\to T_{8}P$.
 This will indicate that branching fractions for these decays are likely smaller than the relevant $B$ decays and $T_b\to T_{8}P$ decays, where $T_8$ represents the octet baryon.

 \item For the $T_b\to T_{10}P$, one can construct the amplitudes with the spinors, and a general form is:

 where $A$ and $B$ are two nonperturbative coefficients containing the CKM factors, and have the same flavor structure with ${\cal A}_{u,t}$.
 Thus in total, one has $6\times 2 \times 2=24$ complex amplitudes in theory.